 Blackwell is adjunct artist teacher of violin at Vanderbilt, concertmaster for the Gateway Chamber Orchestra and the Nashville Philharmonic, and violinist in the Nashville Symphony.
 Passionate about music education, Blackwell is active in the Nashville Symphony's Community Engagement programs.

-Adjunct artist teacher of violin and concertmaster of the Nashville Opera, McGann has been a featured performer at the Kennedy Center and various venues throughout the U.S, Europe, Asia and South America.
+McGann is Adjunct Artist Teacher of Violin and coordinator of the Blair precollege chamber music program and the conductor-less ensemble Camerata.
+She is also concertmaster of the Nashville Opera, and has been a featured performer at the Kennedy Center and various venues throughout the U.S, Europe, Asia and South America.
 An avid educator, McGann began her teaching career as a Juilliard Morse Fellow, a program that takes Juilliard student educators into public school classrooms on a weekly basis.

 Cassel Greer teaches Suzuki and precollege cello.
 She performs regularly with The Atlantic Ensemble both nationally and internationally, and frequently with the Nashville Symphony.
 Committed to teaching the next generation of musicians, she has completed extensive Suzuki pedagogy studies with the finest educators in the field.
-She lives in Nashville with her husband, Michael, son, Sammy, and two dogs, Charlie and Milou.
+She lives in Nashville with her husband, Michael, children Sammy and Rebecca, and two dogs, Charlie and Milou.